-B. AD Classification
+B. AD classification

-To give an overall evaluation of the proposed method, in addition to the prediction accuracy (ACC), we use four indicators, namely, sensitivity (SEN), specificity (SPE), Matthews correlation coefficient (MCC) [33] and the area under the ROC curve (AUC).
+To give an overall evaluation of the proposed method, in addition to the prediction accuracy (ACC), we use four indicators, namely, sensitivity (SEN), specificity (SPE), Matthews correlation coefficient (MCC)[22] and the area under the ROC curve (AUC).

-We run the proposed algorithms 20 times on the AD dataset with randomly partitioned training and testing sets (2/3 for training and 1/3 for testing).
-The best accuracy results of SVM by using different kernels on each single feature representation and on the concatenated features [denoted as SVM (All)] are used as baselines.
-Table III reports the results of mean $\pm$ std, with best scores highlighted in bold.
+We run the proposed algorithms 20 times on the AD dataset with randomly partitioned training and testing sets (2/3) for training and 1/3 for testing).
+The best accuracy results of SVM by using different kernels on each single feature representation and on the concatenated features (denoted as SVM (All)) are used as baselines.
+Table.
+III reports the results of mean±std, with best scores highlighted in bold.
 As can be observed, among all the four types of features, ROI feature appears to be the most discriminative one, with an accuracy of 82.63%.
-Combining features from multiple modalities indeed outperforms the best single-feature-based classifier.
+Combining features from multiple modalities indeed outperforms the best single feature based classifier.
 Even a simple concatenation can improve the performance.
-As indicated by the MCC values, the proposed RFF + $L{21}$ formulation achieves the best overall performance, being slightly better than the SimpleMKL.
-The $L{21}$ norm turns out to be more effective than the $L_1$ , $L_2$ norm.
+As indicated by the MCC values, the proposed $RFF+L{21}$ formulation achieves the best overall performance, being slightly better than the SimpleMKL.
+The L{21} norm turns out to be more effective than the L_1 , L_2 norm.

-For further validation of the proposed method, we design an extra experiment to compare our framework with [21].
+For further validation of the proposed method, we design an extra experiment to compare our framework with [38].
 We implemented their method by exactly following the description in their paper.
-To be more precise, a coarse grid search through cross validation is adopted to find the optimal kernel weights and then an SVM is trained [solve (3)] by the selected kernel combination weights and linear kernels.
-The SVM is implemented by LIBSVM toolbox [34] with C = 1, as did in [21].
-We use the same experimental settings as in [21].
-Specifically, the whole dataset is equally partitioned into ten subsets, and each time one subset is chosen as test set and all the rest are for training.
-This process is repeated ten times for different partitions to ensure unbiased evaluation.
-For the implementation of [21], a tenfold cross validation is performed on the training data in each round to determine the optimal kernel weights $\beta$ through a grid search ranging from 0 to 1 at a step size of 0.1.
+To be more precise, a coarse grid search through cross validation is adopted to find the optimal kernel weights and then an SVM is trained (solve e.q.(3)) by the selected kernel combination weights and linear kernels.
+The SVM is implemented by LIBSVM toolbox [5] with C = 1, as did in [38].
+We use the same experimental settings as in [38].
+Specifically, the whole dataset is equally partitioned into 10 subsets, and each time one subset is chosen as test set and all the rest are for training.
+This process is repeated 10 times for different partitions to ensure unbiased evaluation.
+For the implementation of [38], a 10-fold cross validation is performed on the training data in each round to determine the optimal kernel weights β through a grid search ranging from 0 to 1 at a step size of 0.1.
 For our method and SimpleMKL, we also fix C = 1 and use the same kernel settings as above.
-Table IV shows the average performance.
+Table.
+IV shows the average performance.